Airline SAS says outlook worsening after Q3

-STOCKHOLM Airline SAS (SAS.ST) said the global slowdown would bite in the fourth quarter and it might struggle to make a profit in 2011, adding to gloom across the travel industry and sending shares in the flag carrier of Norway Sweden and Denmark tumbling.
+STOCKHOLM Scandinavian airline SAS (SAS.ST) reported a third-quarter pretax profit below expectations on Tuesday and lowered its outlook slightly due to worsening economic conditions.

-The International Air Transport Association (IATA) has already warned of tough times ahead, predicting airline industry profits in 2012 will fall 29 percent to $4.9 billion from $6.9 billion this year.
+Half-owned by Sweden, Denmark and Norway, SAS has been struggling for years with high costs and fierce competition from no-frills rivals such as Norwegian Air (NWC.OL) and Ryanair (RYA.I).

-SAS reported a third-quarter pretax profit below expectations on Tuesday and lowered its full year outlook slightly due to worsening economic climate.
+Now, the global outlook is darkening again and though the airline stuck by its goal of a pretax profit this year, it said the situation was now tougher.

 "On condition that nothing unexpected occurs, it is our opinion that there is still the potential for SAS to achieve marginally positive income before tax for full-year 2011," the airline said in a statement.